RoundTofu4/PiGPIOController/README.md

-# PiRelay - Raspberry Pi GPIO 17 Relay Controller
+# PiRelay - Raspberry Pi GPIO Relay Controller

-A sleek, responsive, glassmorphic dark-theme web dashboard for controlling a low-level trigger relay on GPIO 17 and monitoring status pins (GPIO 17 and GPIO 18) of a Raspberry Pi 3B.
+A sleek, responsive, glassmorphic dark-theme web dashboard for controlling GPIO and monitoring status pins of a Raspberry Pi 3B.

 The application automatically runs in **Mock Mode** when hosted on a laptop/local machine where `pinctrl` is not available, writing fake states to `mock_state.json`.
 When deployed to a Raspberry Pi, it uses the official `pinctrl` command-line utility.